 The main contributor to the decline in Fines and Penalties revenue grouping was a direct result of the waiver of penalties and interest on property tax accounts.
 In March, the Essex County Treasurer's group met and developed a recommendation for the waiver of penalties and interest on property tax accounts as a way to provide flexibility to residents as they work through the financial hardships of the pandemic.
 Council approved this waiver to provide relief and align with neighboring lower-tier municipalities.
-Below is a summary of the monthly financial impact resulting from the waiver.
+The waiver of interest expired on October 1, 2020.
+Below is a summary of the monthly financial impact resulting from the waiver:

 Penalty and Interest Waived on Property Tax

 Month 2020

-April 16,363
+April 16,353

 May 33,828

 June 29,192

 July 23,893

+August 36,699

+September 28,937

-Total 103,276
+Total 168,902